ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ##### Review Format

 You can conduct reviews with or without the aid of a formal review tool (also known as performance or culture management tools, like Culture Amp and 15Five).
 Of course, a purpose-built tool will save time and scale this process quickly for larger teams.
-It's crucial to keep all individual feedback anonymous, with the exception of noting which scores came from management (we ll use those scores separately as a sanity check against peer reviews later in the process).
+It's crucial to keep all individual feedback anonymous, with the exception of noting which scores came from management (we'll use those scores separately as a sanity check against peer reviews later in the process).

 ##### Result Calculation